-Financial aid for students who have accepted and returned their award letters is placed on student accounts by the Business Office within 10 days of receipt of the award letter but no sooner than the end the free drop/add period or Census Date.
-Remember if you adjust your course load up or down after the end of the drop/add period, your site should contact the financial aid office indicating the change in credit load.
-The financial aid office will be disbursing aid based on the number of credit hours you have at the end of the free drop/add period or Census Date.
+Financial aid for students who have accepted and returned their award letter will have their awards transmitted to the students accounts by the Business Office within 10 days of receipt of the award letter, but no sooner than the end of the free drop/add period.
+Remember if you adjust your course load up or down after the end of the free drop/add period you should contact the financial aid office indicating the change in credit hour load.
+Your financial aid will be disbursed based on the number of credit hours you have at the end of the free drop/add period.

 Your enrollment status for financial aid eligibility is directly related to the number of credits for which you are enrolled at the end of the free drop/add period; this is also called the Census Date.
 The financial aid shown on your Award Notification is based on the assumption that you will be enrolled full-time.
-The aid you receive (in check, payment of fees, direct deposit, or payment to residence halls) is based upon the number of credits for which you were enrolled at the end of the free drop/add period.
+The aid you receive is based upon the number of credits for which you were enrolled at the end of the free drop/add period.
 Credits added after the Census Date - after the last day of free drop/add are not seen by the system; students should have their site notify financial aid when classes are added after the Census Date.

 Federal and state regulations require that certain portions of your award be reduced if you are enrolled less than full-time.
 If you are enrolled for 6 credits or less after drop/add, your cost of education is reduced to reflect the fact that you pay part-time fees.
 A reduction in your cost of education may mean that you are eligible for less aid.